-Payments to Requesting Beneficial Owners.
-For any Payment Date, we give priority of payment on a Retail Class to beneficial owners of that Class who have requested principal payments.
+Payments to Requesting Deceased Owners.
+For any Payment Date, we give priority of payment on a Retail Class to Deceased Owners of that Class who have requested principal payments.
 DTC honors requests in the following order of priority:

 - 1. Requests of Deceased Owners in the order that DTC received those requests, up to \$100,000 for each requesting Deceased Owner.
 We sometimes refer to this procedure as the "Survivor's Priority." - 2.
-Requests of Living Owners in the order established by the random lot procedures of the Registrar, up to \$10,000 for each requesting Living Owner.
+Requests of Deceased Owners in the order provided in Step 1, up to a second \$100,000 for each requesting Deceased Owner.
+DTC will repeat this order of priorities until it has honored all such principal payment requests.